GiovanniPellegrini/not_intellij_idea/src/main/kotlin/examples/tutorial.md

     CSGUnion csg1(sphere1,plane1,rotation_y(30), new_material)

+If you use CSG the shapes used in the operation will be ignored, only the result of the operation will be rendered.

 ## Pigments

 Pigments are used to define the color of the object, you can define a pigment using the following syntax: